GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 =======================

 While the GMT 5.1-series has seen bug-fixes since its release, new features were only added to the 5.2-series.
-Here is a summary of these changes:
+Here is a summary of these changes in six key areas:

 New programs
 ------------

+Two new programs have been added to the *potential* supplement:

+:doc:`gmtflexure <supplements/potential/gmtflexure>`:
+	Compute the elastic flexural response to a 2-D (line) load.

+:doc:`grdflexure <supplements/potential/grdflexure>`:
+	Compute the flexural response to a 3-D (grid) load, using a variety or rheological models (elastic, viscoelastic, firmoviscous).

-There are two programs that have been given more suitable names.
-These are
+In addition, here are two established programs that have been given more suitable names:

 :doc:`grdconvert`
     Converts between different grid formats.